NGFW Clusters

 clustering.

-Aggregate Ethernet local bias is behavior where traffic forwarding prefers a local
+Aggregate Ethernet local bias is a behavior where traffic forwarding prefers a local

 member over remote ports.
 Because an MC-LAG has members on both nodes, local bias